 - Communicate effectively in writing and orally.

 All Mines students must complete a 19-credit-hour curriculum in the Humanities and Social Sciences, ranging from freshman through senior levels of course work.
-These courses are offered by the Division of Humanities, Arts and Social Sciences (HASS) and by the Division of Economics and Business (EB).
+These courses are offered by the Humanities, Arts, and Social Sciences (HASS) department and by the Department of Economics and Business (EB).

 The 10-credit humanities and social sciences core curriculum consists of